rafid29mehda/All-About-ECG/Feature Extraction/README.md

 2. **Mean**: `np.mean` calculates the average amplitude of the signal.
 3. **Variance**: `np.var` measures how much the signal’s values spread out from the mean.
 4. **Skewness**: `stats.skew` checks if the signal’s values are lopsided (e.g., more high or low values).
-5. **Visualize**: We plot the ECG signal with a red dashed line showing the mean to help you see the central tendency.
+5. **Visualize**: We plot the ECG signal with a red dashed line showing the mean to help we see the central tendency.

 #### What You’ll See
-When you run this code:
+When we run this code:
 - It prints the mean (average amplitude), variance (spread), and skewness (asymmetry) of the ECG signal.
 - It shows a plot of the ECG signal with the mean marked as a horizontal line.

-**Practical Note**: Statistical features are often calculated over specific segments (e.g., per heartbeat).
-You can segment the ECG using R-peak detection (as shown in the morphological features example) and compute these features for each segment.
+**Practical Note**: Statistical features are often calculated over specific segments (e.g., per heartbeat). we can segment the ECG using R-peak detection (as shown in the morphological features example) and compute these features for each segment.

 ---